MathieuUrstein/HEIG.SCALA.Projet/README.md

 Normally your default browser will be opened in the following address **http://localhost:9000/**.
 If it is not the case, go to it manually.

+## Problems encountered

+We have encountered several problems during the development of this application.
+Here you can find some of them.

+The major problem that we can consider is the lack of documentation.
+Because all technologies related to Scala (Scala.js, Scala Play and Slick) are really recent, you can't find really good documentation.
+You have to test several possibilities before to find a solution to a problem or to search on websites like **https://stackoverflow.com/** if someone has the same problem and a solution that works by chance.

+That introduces an other problem.
+It is the lack of time.
+We don't have enough time to test all the posibilities for a project like this.
+We have to find additionnal time althought the end of the semester is already overloaded.

 ## Authors

 Made by [Mathieu Urstein](https://github.com/MathieuUrstein),